AngryAndConflict/skyrim-utils/README.md

 #### addPerkCondition(listOrRecord: IInterface; perk: IInterface): IInterface;
 Adds requirement 'HasPerk' to Conditions list or record with conditions capability.
 #### addHasItemCondition(listOrRecord: IInterface; item: IInterface): IInterface;
 Adds conditions to record or list, defining that player has got an item in inventory.
-If item can be equiped will add two conditions to check if it is equipped, and if so, if player has more than one such item in inventory.
+If item can be equipped will add two conditions to check if it is equipped, and if so, if player has more than one such item in inventory.

 #### createRecord(recordFile: IwbFile; recordSignature: string): IInterface;
 Creates new record inside provided file.
 Will create record category in that file if needed.